sebastianruder/NLP-progress/README.md

 In order to minimize noise and to make maintenance somewhat manageable, results reported in published papers will be preferred (indicate the venue of publication in your PR);
 an exception may be made for influential preprints.
-The result should include the name of the method, the citation, the score, and a link to the paper.
+The result should include the name of the method, the citation, the score, and a link to the paper and should be added so that the table is sorted.

 To add a new dataset or task, follow the below steps.
 Any new datasets should have been used for evaluation in at least one published paper besides the one that introduced the dataset.

 1. Fork the repository.
-2. Add your dataset/task to the respective section of this document.
+2. If your task is completely new, create a new file and link to it in the table of contents above.
-3. Add your dataset/task to the table of contents.
+If not, add your task or dataset to the respective section of the corresponding file.
-4. Briefly describe the dataset/task and include relevant references.
+3. Briefly describe the dataset/task and include relevant references.
-5. Describe the evaluation setting and evaluation metric.
+4. Describe the evaluation setting and evaluation metric.
-6. Show how an annotated example of the dataset/task looks like.
+5. Show how an annotated example of the dataset/task looks like.
-7. Add a download link if available.
+6. Add a download link if available.
-8. Copy the below table and fill in at least two results (including the state-of-the-art) for your dataset/task.
+7. Copy the below table and fill in at least two results (including the state-of-the-art) for your dataset/task (chang Score to the metric of your dataset).
-9. Submit your change as a pull request.
+8. Submit your change as a pull request.

 | Model           | Score  |  Paper / Source |
 | ------------- | :-----:| --- |